Multi-task unscented Kalman inversion (MUKI): a derivative-free joint inversion framework and its application to joint inversion of geophysical data: Results

-The result of joint inversion has been compared with the result of separate RF inversion and SWD inversion in Figure~\ref{a3}.
-Overall, the joint inversion gets the best parameter estimate compared with separate inversion of surface wave and receiver function.
+The comparisons between the joint inversion result with the results of individual RF and SWD inversions are shown in Figure S1, which shows that the joint inversion can obtain the best parameter estimation against the individual inversions of SWD and RF.

-The aforementioned experiments are all set in the same initial model, which has 25 layers.The impact of different initial models on the parameter estimate can also be tested(Figure \ref{a4},Figure \ref{a5}).These numerical experiments demonstrate that discontinuities with sharp speed changes can be effectively recovered with a properly initial model. and different initial models differ in their ability to present details.
+Then we design several tests to investigate the influence of the initial Vs on our result (Figure S2).
+In these tests, the initial $\mu_{thk}$ are identical but $\mu_{vs}$ are different.
+This numerical experiment demonstrates that discontinuities with sharp speed changes (i.e., Moho interface) can be effectively recovered with different initial $\mu_{vs}$.